lxndrblz/forensicsim/README.md

 ```
 ---
 # Development

-## Compiling the utils\main.py to an Executable which can be interfaced by the Autopsy Wrapper or used in a standalone mode:
+## Compiling the utils\main.py to an Executable:

 ```bash
 pyinstaller "main.spec"
 ```

-## Used Python Modules
-This script uses the [ccl_chrome_indexeddb](https://github.com/cclgroupltd/ccl_chrome_indexeddb) Python module for enumerating the *LevelDB* artefacts without external dependencies.
 ---

 # Utility Scripts for populating Microsoft Skype and Microsoft Teams

 ## populate_skype.py

 A wee script for populating *Skype for Desktop* in a lab environment.
 The script can be used like this:

 ```
 utils\populate_skype.py -a 0 -f conversation.json
 ```
 ## populate_teams.py

 A wee script for populating *Microsoft Teams* in a lab environment.
 The script can be used like this:

 ```
 utils\populate_teams.py -a 0 -f conversation.json
 ```

+## Acknowledgements & Thanks
+ - [ccl_chrome_indexeddb](https://github.com/cclgroupltd/ccl_chrome_indexeddb) Python module for enumerating the *LevelDB* artefacts without external dependencies.
+ - [Gutenberg Project](https://www.gutenberg.org/files/1661/1661-0.txt) Part of Arthur Conan Doyle's book *The Adventures of Sherlock Holmes* have been used for creating a natural conversation between the two demo accounts.